 Dynasty trusts have received a lot of attention in recent years from trusts-and-estates practitioners.
-In a NYT article entitled Shifting Rules Add Luster to Trusts, the planning benefits of these types of trusts was described as follows:
+In a NYTs article entitled Shifting Rules Add Luster to Trusts, the planning benefits of these types of trusts was described as follows:

 “Dynasty trusts are tremendously attractive, because wealth builds up quickly when it can be passed on without paying estate taxes at each successive generation,” said Gideon Rothschild, a partner at Moses & Singer, a law firm in New York.